 Behavioural disorders, diseases, and high death rates (5% to 7.5%) are the result.
 Often more than 30% of broilers are sick or injured when they arrive at the slaughterhouse, in intensive production hardly any of them can walk properly and pain-free after 30 days.

 Not only the chickens that are used for meat production suffer for fattening.
 Methods that are relevant to animal welfare are also used in the breeding of broilers.
 Due to their rapid weight gain, highly bred fattening breeds have great problems with reproduction.
 When they reach sexual maturity at 24 weeks of age, they usually weigh more than six kilograms.
 This extreme weight leads to various diseases and high mortality.
 This in turn reduces the reproduction rate – because a seriously ill or dead chicken cannot reproduce.4,5

 The 'solution' often chosen in practice is at the expense of the animals

-The poultry farms let their breeding animals starve until sexual maturity.
+The parent animal farms let their breeding animals starve until sexual maturity.
 They get just 40% or less of the amount of food they would eat if they had free access to the food.
-Weight gain is artificially delayed, the reproductive rate is increased - and the parent animals continue to pass on the characteristic of rapid weight gain to their offspring.
+Weight gain is artificially delayed, the reproductive rate is increased – and the parent animals continue to pass on the characteristic of rapid weight gain to their offspring.6

 In the 1950s, it took a chicken 100 days to weigh in at its slaughter weight of 1.8 kilograms.
-Today, a “top-class” broiler chicken reaches this weight in just around 30 days – that is, a third of the time.
-The reason: Since the 1960s, broilers have been bred specifically for the performance characteristic "rapid weight gain".
+Today, a 'top-class' broiler chicken reaches this weight in just around 30 days – that is, in a third of the time.
+The reason: Since the 1960s, broilers have been bred specifically for the performance characteristic 'rapid weight gain'.
 It has long been known that this has harmful effects on animals.
-These breeding problems are exacerbated by the miserable housing conditions.
+These breeding problems are exacerbated by the miserable housing conditions.2

 - Metabolic diseases: ascites and cardiac death are a direct result of turbo breeding.